How Does LendingTree Get Paid?

 Credit report

 Lenders typically pull your credit report from at least two or three credit bureaus.
-Your score not only shows the lender that you’re eligible for a loan, but also helps them zero in on the exact home equity loan rates they’re willing to offer you.
+Your score proves whether you’re eligible for a loan, but also helps your lender zero in on the exact home equity rates they’re willing to offer you.

 Credit report fees are rising fast